 Recommended Hikes | Tre Cime di Lavaredo Circuit and the Cadini di Misurina Viewpoint

-Opening Times | Rifugio Auronzo website
+Opening Times | Rifugio Auronzo is usually open from late June until late September.

 Rifugio Fodara Vedla